clementasir/terraform-transit-gateway/README.md

 Usage
 -----
-* Use aws configure to enter ID and  key
+* Edit the access key , secret key and the key name in variable.tf

 * Deploy the setup with:
 ```sh